jpratt2/-seleniumCompareFullpageScreenshots/README.md

 **If there is any discrepancy between the expected and obverved images, a diff image with the difference highlighted in red will be put in the "diffs" folder.**

-URLs for your test can be put in the [src/test/java/URLs.java file](https://github.com/jpratt2/seleniumCompareFullpageScreenshots/blob/master/src/test/java/URLs.java).
+URLs for your test should be put here: [src/test/java/URLs.java file](https://github.com/jpratt2/seleniumCompareFullpageScreenshots/blob/master/src/test/java/URLs.java).

-Basic Selenium set up can be put in [src/test/java/Setup.java](https://github.com/jpratt2/seleniumCompareFullpageScreenshots/blob/master/src/test/java/Setup.java)
+Basic Selenium set up: [src/test/java/Setup.java](https://github.com/jpratt2/seleniumCompareFullpageScreenshots/blob/master/src/test/java/Setup.java)

 Syntax for a full-page screenshot: minimal options with project default values: